Step 19: Framing

 Step 20: Framing, continued

 I never imagined just what a pain in the butt it would be to splice (scab) the 4-foot 2×4’s together.
 The wood was really hard and overall it just was not fun.
 I gave up on anything being square almost immediately.
-Because I planned on siding the playhouse with the 30″ pallet 1×4’s and 1×6’s, each stud was placed 15″ on center, rather than 16″.
+Because I planned on siding the pallet playhouse with the 30″ pallet 1×4’s and 1×6’s, each stud was placed 15″ in the centre, rather than 16″.
 This allowed me to stagger the vertical joints.

 Step 21: Ice cream window framing